 With a degree in International Business, I had hoped to serve in an embassy.
 Sometimes adulting means you need to have a job for the sake of an income.
 It would be lovely to have a career that I’m passionate about, but I’ve chosen to earn a solid income with job security for the sake of being able to enjoy weekends and holidays with the family.
 I wish I were good at tap dancing like our favourite Bea & Co. star of 42nd Street!

 We’re vertical at 6:30 a.m. – our two daughters are in different schools quite far apart so the morning routine needs to begin early enough to be fully awake by the time school starts!
 Lately, breakfast has been a fruit smoothie with yoghurt.
 Deliciously Ella bars are handy for when we’re running late.

 I’m fortunate enough to be able to work from home as I support a US company.
 It’s been terrific to have a job and the salary, but I work US east coast hours which tends to make cooking dinner a challenge.

 When angry or frustrated at work, write the email in a Word document, then never send it.
 It helps to write it down, but the working world is too small to burn bridges.
 John Oliver created a clever website called Scream into the Void where you type out all your anger and emotions into “the void” to get it out of your system, then it disappears into the void.
 Cathartic. http://screamintothevoid.com/

 Favourite family trip, hangout or activity in London?

-Best piece of parenting advice you ever received and would pass on to others?
+Best piece of parenting advice you ever received, or would pass on to others

 What do you most hope your children will have learnt/ will learn from you?